7 Best Sales Analytics Software on G2: My Go-to Picks (2026)

 The platform gives teams clear visibility into pipeline health, deal progress, win rates, and sales velocity, making it easier for leaders to track quota attainment and spot potential bottlenecks before they slow things down.

 There are some things to note, too.
 HubSpot’s analytics shine brightest for teams that value simplicity, quick setup, and clear visibility into core sales metrics.
-For organizations with more complex data needs, customization of reports and dashboards may feel slightly limited than specialized analytics platforms.
+For organizations with more complex data needs, customization of reports and dashboards may feel slightly more standardized than specialized analytics platforms.
+Nonetheless, it delivers strong value for teams prioritizing ease of use and fast insights.

 Some users also point out on G2 reviews that certain advanced capabilities, like more granular filtering or sophisticated automation, are available on higher-tier plans, so it’s worth planning ahead as your needs evolve.
 Even so, many see these as reasonable trade-offs for a platform that’s easy to adopt, quick to deliver value, and built to grow alongside their business.

-With a 4.4 out of 5 G2 rating and 97% of users rating it 4 stars or higher, it’s an especially strong choice for teams who want sales analytics seamlessly built into their CRM, without the steep learning curve or heavy admin work.
+With a 4.4 out of 5 G2 rating, Hubspot is an especially strong choice for teams who want sales analytics seamlessly built into their CRM, without the steep learning curve or heavy admin work.

 So, if you’re part of a small or mid-sized sales team looking for a platform that’s easy to adopt, delivers strong analytics out of the box, and grows with your business, HubSpot Sales Hub is hard to beat.